 At the end of the day, ask yourself how difficult is it for Thai citizens to live in your country…

-2. You call it corrupt, they call it business
+2. You call it corruption, they call it business

 There will be times when you will be asked, or invited, to put your hand in your pocket to get something happening – it could be a building project, a visa, getting your accounting done or getting a signature on a contract.

 If you are running a business in Thailand you’ll be invited to ‘contribute’ more often than if you’re just living the single life here.
-Be shocked, be angry, be determined to point out your issues with corruption – it’s not going to change a system and business culture that’s been in place for generations and unlikely to change much during your time in the Kingdom.
+Be shocked, be angry, be determined to point out your distaste about corruption – it’s not going to change a system and business culture that’s been in place for generations.
+It’s also unlikely to change much during your time in the Kingdom.

-The laws and penalties are changing but the customs will take generations to catch up.
+The laws and penalties are changing but the customs concerning corruption will take generations to catch up.

 Speaking of business…

 3. Thais love paperwork